-CipherSuite A preferential list of key-exchange algorithms, hashing methods, and encryption methods used by SSL-enabled applications. class In Java, a class provides the definition of an object; an object is an instantiation of a class.
-An application with a user interface includes forms, which are classes with specific support for the design environment. classification A hierarchical level of security; for example, Top Secret, which has a higher classification value than Secret. clause A set of keywords and options that tailor a Transact-SQL command to meet a particular need.
-Also called a keyword phrase. client The user's side of a client/server arrangement; can refer to the software making the calls to the server or to the machine running the client software. client cursor A cursor declared through Open Client calls or Embedded SQL.
+CipherSuite A preferential list of key-exchange algorithms, hashing methods, and encryption methods used by SSL-enabled applications.

+class In Java, a class provides the definition of an object; an object is an instantiation of a class.
+An application with a user interface includes forms, which are classes with specific support for the design environment.

+classification A hierarchical level of security; for example, Top Secret, which has a higher classification value than Secret.

+clause A set of keywords and options that tailor a Transact-SOL command to meet a particular need.
+Also called a keyword phrase.

+client The user's side of a client/server arrangement; can refer to the software making the calls to the server or to the machine running the client software. client cursor A cursor declared through Open Client calls or Embedded SOL.
 Open Client keeps track of the rows returned from Adaptive Server and buffers them for the application.
-Updates and deletes to the result set of client cursors can be done only through Open Client calls. client/server architecture A computer system architecture in which clients request a service and a server provides that service.
-Each machine can then specialize in the tasks it is best suited for.
+Updates and deletes to the result set of client cursors can be done only through Open Client calls.